 JLIE - STUDENT VEHICLE USE AND PARKING

-Whenparking lots are provided on campus, all student-driven vehicles shall be parked in such lots.
-No vehicles may be driven on school grounds except in designated parking areas.
+When parked on District property, all student-driven vehicles must be parked in designated student lots.
+No vehicles may be driven on school grounds except in designated parking areas and roadways.

-Student-driven vehicles shall remain parked while students are scheduled to be in class.
-No loitering in parked cars or on school parking lots shall be permitted during the school day.
+Student-driven vehicles must remain parked while students are scheduled to be in class, unless the student has been excused from school.
+Students must not congregate or loiter in parked cars or parking lots during the school day.

-The privilege of bringingbringing a student-operated motor vehicle onto school premises is based upon the condition of consent by the student driver to allow a search of the vehicle when there is reasonable suspicion the search will yield evidence of contraband.
+A student’s ability to bring a motor vehicle onto school premises is a privilege that may be revoked.
+A student who brings a student-operated motor vehicle onto school premises consents to allow a search of the vehicle when there is reasonable suspicion the search will yield evidence of illegal or unauthorized materials as defined in Policy JIH - Searches.

-Refusal by a student, parent/guardian, or vehicle owner to allow search access to amotor vehicle on school premises when requested shall be cause fortermination without further hearing of the privilege of bringing any vehicle onto school premises by said individualindividual.
+Refusal by a student, parent/caregiver, or vehicle owner to allow a search of a student-operated motor vehicle on school premises when requested shall be cause for revoking the privilege of bringing any motor vehicle onto school premises by the student.
+Such revocation is not subject to a hearing or appeal.
+Refusal of a search may also be grounds for suspension or expulsion as permitted by District policy.

-Each school is authorized to engage in routine patrolling of student parking lots, visual inspection of student automobiles, and the use of dogs trained to alert at the scent of drugs, explosives and other contraband.
+Each school is authorized to patrol student parking lots, visually inspect student motor vehicles, and use dogs trained to alert at the scent of drugs, explosives and other illegal or unauthorized materials for the purpose of maintaining safety in the parking lots and schools.

 Principals may adopt additional parking and driving regulations as necessary for the proper operation of their schools and programs.

-Adopted: February 1974 Revised: August 1972 Revised: March 1977 Revised: February 1982 Revised: June 1982 Revised: August 1982 Revised: January 1986 Revised: May/June 1988 Revised: August 14, 1995 Revised: January 10, 2000 Revised: October 11, 2004ROSSEFCROSS REF: JIH, Searches
+Adopted: February 1974 Revised: August 1972 Revised: March 1977 Revised: February 1982 Revised: June 1982 Revised: August 1982 Revised: January 1986 Revised: May/June 1988 Revised: August 14, 1995 Revised: January 10, 2000 Revised: October 11, 2004

+Revised by Board:

+Cross References: JIH - Searches

+JKD/JKE – Suspension/Expulsion of Students

+JKD/JKE-R – Procedures Regarding Suspension/Expulsion of Students

+JKDA/JKEA – Grounds for Suspension/Expulsion of Students